Skye Shepherd Huts - Beileag

 Retreat ~ Refresh ~ Renew...

-Despite being small, you will find that everything you could need in your wee cosy hut, and each bespoke hut has been finished to the highest standard.
-Each hut has a wood-burning stove, electricity, water, double bed, tea and coffee-making, good 3G reception and spectacular views in all directions.
-The toilet and shower room, along with washing and drying facilities are to be found around 50 m away from your hut, in the hallway of my house.
-All bedlinen towels and bathrobes are provided.
+Despite being small, you will find everything you might need in your wee cosy hut, and each bespoke hut has been finished to the highest standard.
+Each hut has a wood-burning stove, electricity, water, double bed, tea- and coffee-making, wifi at the house, and spectacular views in all directions.
+The toilet and shower room, along with washing and drying facilities are to be found around 50 m away from your hut, in the hallway of our house.
+All towels, bathrobes and linen is provided.

-Just ask us - whether you find you have forgotten your toothbrush, or need help to plan the next stage of your holiday.
+Just ask, whether you find you have forgotten your toothbrush, or need advise to plan the next stage of your holiday.
 We can also recommend some beautiful and intriguing places to visit, as well as the best-known tourist attractions.

-A car is essential, there is no public transport to Heaste.
+A car is essential, there is no public transport in Heaste.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Nearest beach||Ashaig is the best sandy beach near SSH 10 km|